KAOUTHAR99MELLOULI/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is the readme for shell basics
+This is the readme for shell basics